 Summary: So, I've woken up with a pounding migraine and a million questions, and no answers are in sight.
 The best I can do is learn to survive as I try to get ready for the invasion that I know is coming.
 But like everybody knows, Illium is not a safe planet.
 When all I've got for friends are a jaded mechanic, a bitter matriarch, and a Batarian exile, even survival can prove to be hard.

 Currently on track for a thirty-six chapter story, split into three arcs.

 For those of you looking for the explicit version, please see the copy on An Archive of Our Own.
 I will note in my author's section at the end of each chapter if explicit material was cut from that chapter.

 A one-shot of a sparring duel between Ichigo and Shinji, because I don't think that Shinji gets the screen-time that he deserves.

 The Realm Wars (On Hiatus)

-In this tale, set in the universe of Bleach, the afterlife is three seperate cities, rather than a single one.
+In this tale, set in the universe of Bleach, the afterlife is three separate cities, rather than a single one.
 The cannon universe of the Seireitei watches over Asia and Oceania, Tamoanchan governs the American continents, and Atlantis protects Europe and Africa.
 Each has it's own warriors and governments, in theory loyal to the spirit king.
 However, the Quincy Wars two centuries prior shattered their unity.
 Atlantis, believing itself betrayed by their comrades, withdrew into itself, rejecting the order created by the Spirit King.
 Now, assembled into Legions, they have joined with Aizen, seeking to overthrow those who wronged them.

-Currently on hiatus, lack of motivation.
+Currently on hiatus, leaning towards abandoned: lack of reader interest.